yuchen1114/mecanum_lulu/README.md

 ---

-## Notes
+## Technical Notes

-- Use single-core wires for minimal interference.
+- **Wiring**: Use single-core wires for minimal electromagnetic interference
-- Use time-based control (sectional control) for sail control (optional subsystem).
+- **Control Strategy**: Implement time-based sectional control for smooth operation
-- Keep the chassis large to minimize tipping during movement.
+- **Stability**: Maintain large chassis footprint to minimize tipping during aggressive maneuvers
+- **Safety**: Always implement emergency stop functionality in all control modes
+- **Debugging**: Use serial communication for real-time debugging and telemetry

 ---

+## Contributing

+Contributions are welcome!
+Please feel free to submit pull requests or open issues for:
+- Bug fixes and improvements
+- New sensor integrations
+- AI algorithm implementations
+- Documentation updates

+---

 ## Contact

-Developed by: **LU**
+**Developed by: LU**

-For questions or collaboration, open an issue on GitHub.
+For questions, collaboration, or technical discussions, please open an issue on GitHub or contact through the repository.

+---

+## Project Status

+🟢 **Active Development** - Currently in Phase 2 (Sensor Integration)

+Last Updated: July 2025